 There are so many things to do in London for solo travellers and not everything costs a lot of money either.
 In fact some things can be completely free …

 There are a number of different tours you can do in London.
 Some are self-guided walking tours, hop-on-hop-off bus tours and a Jack the Ripper tour, to name a few.

 In such a multi-cultural City, it is no wonder there are so many restaurants offering cuisines from all over the world.
-Read about the ones I have been to so far as a solo traveller.
+Click on the link to read reviews of recommended places to eat in London.

 If you love rum then this class is for you.
 Personalise your own rum by adding your choice of spices and take a bottle home with you.
 You will be given a unique number so that you can re-order it if you wish.

 Dance classes are a fun, social, solo activity and there are many to choose from in London.
 Click on the link to check out some of the places I have visited and recommend.
 Dance styles include Kizomba, Forro, Salsa and Bachata.